gbreuer/pycycler/README.md

 ## To Use

 Operation of the Electron.js UI requires proper function of the Python back-end.
-For distribution purposes, these are typically compiled using PyInstaller for the appropriate platform.
+For distribution purposes, these are typically compiled using PyInstaller for the appropriate platform and placing the resulting executable inside the `dist` folder in the root directory of the application.

 ## License